Clock changes are part of seaman’s life. The first time I heard about the ship’s time being retarded was, well, a bit confusing.

 Now this is very easy for two reasons.

-First is, 8 to 12 watch needs breakfast so they usually set their alarms earlier.
+First, 8 to 12 watch needs breakfast so they usually set their alarms earlier.
+Or he made some agreements with the Messman or the AB to call him.

-Thus, they already conformed to the new time because when they wake up, the time is already advanced by one hour!
+Thus, they already conformed to the new time because when they wake up, the time has already advanced by one hour, syncing their personal clock to the ship’s time!

 One Hour Back or Retard

-This is just like the former but opposite.
-Each watches will have 20 minutes retard instead of advance.
+This is just like the former but the opposite.
+Each watch will have 20 minutes retard instead of advance.

-Since the time is moved back, you must add 20 minutes on the OLD TIME which is your REFERENCE TIME.
+Since the time is moved back, you must add 20 minutes to the OLD TIME which is your REFERENCE TIME.
+The table below sum’s it but move along to get its best explanation.

 You have to be on the Bridge on or before 00:20H OLD TIME.
-By applying your 20 minute share, your new time will be 00:00H.
+By applying your 20-minute share of the retarded hour, your new time will be 00:00H.
+Spot on!

-Your duty will start on 04:40H OLD TIME, UNADJUSTED!
+Your duty will start at 04:40H OLD TIME, UNADJUSTED!

 Only this time, you can easily adjust your time to the new time and set everything like your usual routine.